 Is Incest Legal in the U.S.?

+Many states criminalize sexual relationships between close relatives defined within specific degrees of kinship, regardless of marital status.
 Some states are stricter than others.
-Several ban sexual relations not only between blood relatives but also between people considered family members, but who are not blood relatives.
-This includes:
+Several states ban sexual relations not only between blood relatives but also between people considered family members, but who are not blood relatives.

 - Adoptive parents and adopted children